dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Finished PEP8 last night, continuing on with the Python Basics book.

 **Thoughts:** Haven't really reached out for help yet, but I know it is there when I need it.

+### Day 45: 8 Aug 2019

+**Today's Progress**: Continuing on with the Python Basics book and the PythonistaCafe website

+**Thoughts:** Things are progressing simultaneously in all directions (another definition for chaos),